 I thought I’d go ahead and throw a food photo in here since we all know what a waffle maker looks like.
 Sometimes you just need a good waffle for breakfast, am I right?
 This waffle maker is very compact, easy to use, and most importantly, waffles are the bomb.
 My favorite at the moment is any type of Kodiak Cakes mix!
 I have a new box of peanut butter mix that I’m dying to try.
 Stay tuned for full review. ; )

 I don’t use this that often, but it’s really nice to have around for certain things.
-I have used it to make oat flour by pulsing old-fashioned oats for recipes, pulsing cauliflower florets to make my own cauliflower rice (much cheaper), making whipped cauliflower, chopping up walnuts, etc. I love that this one is small because we are limited on storage space in our kitchen!
+I have used it to make oat flour by pulsing old-fashioned oats for various recipes, cauliflower florets to make my own cauliflower rice, making whipped cauliflower, zucchini chunks to shred zucchini for muffins, chopping up walnuts, etc. I love that this one is small because we are limited on storage space in our kitchen!

 I have a huge Ninja blender that I use for things like protein pancakes or banana nut blender muffins, but it takes up quite a bit of space.
 This blender is really nice to have around for making smoothies because it’s compact and you can take the cup to-go.
 There’s a lot less clean up and all of the pieces are dishwasher safe.
 It also does a really great job of blending things up.
 We absolutely love our Magic Bullet!